i1li/Namebase-Bulk-Offer/README.md

 # Namebase Bulk Offer
 Sends bulk offers for available names on Namebase.
-Cleans various inputs and allows a set price for all offers than can be individually overriden.
+Cleans various inputs and allows a set price for all offers that can be individually overriden.

 Examples of inputs that are cleaned and accepted: